Day 2

 Walnut Canyon

-Walk among the cliff dwellings and pueblos where people lived only 800 years ago.
-Experience the dramatic geology, varied vegetation and wildlife that made their lives possible.
-Visitor Center exhibits explain their daily lives.
+Walk among the cliff dwellings and pueblos where people lived 800 years ago.
+Experience the dramatic geology, varied vegetation, and wildlife that made their lives possible.
+Visitor center exhibits explain their daily lives.
 The strenuous one-mile Island Trail descends into Walnut Canyon while the shorter Rim Trail offers overlooks and a pithouse display.

 Sunset Crater Volcano

 Born in a dramatic series of eruptions only 900 years ago, Sunset Crater is still the youngest volcano on the Colorado Plateau.
-Visitor Center exhibits explain the powerful geologic forces and their aftermath.
-See for yourself on the one-mile, self-guided Lava Flow Trail.
-Check out these 360 View Sunset Crater Volcano.
+Visitor center exhibits explain the powerful geologic forces and their aftermath.
+See for yourself on the one-mile, self-guided Lava Flow Trail, and check out these 360 views of the Sunset Crater Volcano.

-With the San Francisco Peaks as its backdrop, and just minutes from historic downtown, visitors experience the inspiration that comes from the Colorado Plateau region, Indigenous Native American tribes, and the interpretation of Northern Arizona’s natural and cultural heritage.
+With the San Francisco Peaks as its backdrop, and just minutes from historic downtown, MNA shows visitors the inspiration coming from the Colorado Plateau region, Indigenous Native American tribes, and the interpretation of Northern Arizona’s natural and cultural heritage.
 Revolving exhibits highlight artists, stories of living on tribal land, the dinosaurs that roamed here.
 The museum is also host to the annual Hopi, Navajo, and Zuni summer festivals.

 Check out this amazing exhibit!